FredaXin/blog_posts/creating_functions_for_EDA.md

 ## Functions for Data Visualization

-The human brain is very good at identify patterns, and this is why visualizing your dataset during the EDA process and identify the patterns can be very beneficial.
-For instance, histogram makes analyzing the distribution of the data an easier task; Boxplot is great for identify outliers; Scatter plot is very useful when it comes to checking the correlations between two variables.
+The human brain is very good at identify patterns, and this is why visualizing your dataset during the EDA process and identifying the patterns can be very beneficial.
+For instance, histograms makes analyzing the distribution of the data an easier task; Boxplot is great for identify outliers; Scatter plot is very useful when it comes to checking the correlations between two variables.
 [Matplotlib](https://matplotlib.org/) and [Seaborn](https://seaborn.pydata.org/) are your best friends